Inner Wisdom: Integrating Logical Thinking and Emotional Awareness

 The Prefrontal Cortex (PFC) as the Wise Guide

 The PFC is responsible for higher-order thinking, decision-making, impulse control, and self-awareness.
-It helps us pause, reflect, and make choices that align with our values rather than reacting impulsively to emotions or external triggers.
+It helps us pause, reflect, and make the hard choices that align with our values rather than reacting impulsively to emotions or external triggers.
+However, this system is resource-intensive and not always in charge.
+Under stress, the brain prioritizes survival.
+The limbic system and autonomic nervous system take over, and the PFC’s activity is reduced.
+This is why, in moments of strong emotional activation, we often “know better” but can’t access that clarity in real time.

 The Nervous System as the Emotional Compass